 How does it work?

 This is not a traditional drug used in chemotherapy.
 It can affect not just the cancer cells but even the healthy cells.
 Its method of work is not entirely known.
 It can impede the activity of a certain protein known as EGFR or epidermal growth factor receptor.
 There are cancer cells with EGFR mutations which can help it not just to divide but also to grow.
 Hence, physicians may conduct tests that can check if the cancer has mutations of EGFR just to ensure Tarceva suits your needs.

 Possible side effects

 Serious side effects can be expected with the use of this drug.
 It may include interstitial lung disease (lung problems).
 As it targets a major organ, it can cause death.
 Thus, if any of lung issues develop like, cough, shortness of breath, and fever, the drug need to be stopped.

 Kidney and liver problems may also develop.
 Because of these concerns, death may also follow.

-Other conditions may include gastrointestinal problems, severe skin ailments, eye diseases, bleeding and others.
-With all those possible side effects, it is absolutely advisable to get examine by the physician first and get monitored throughout the medication period.
+Other conditions may include gastrointestinal problems, severe skin ailments, eye diseases, bleeding, and others.
+With all those possible side effects, it is absolutely advisable to get examined by the physician first and get monitored throughout the medication period.